devmt04/kernel-barebones/grub-boot/01-VGA/README.md

 The screen in text mode is represented as a 2D array of characters, where each character cell consists of two bytes:

-...The first byte is the ASCII character to be displayed.
+The first byte is the ASCII character to be displayed.
-...The second byte is the attribute byte (foreground and background color).
+The second byte is the attribute byte (foreground and background color).

-### Screen Dimensions: Standard VGA text mode is 80 columns by 25 rows.
+Screen Dimensions: Standard VGA text mode is 80 columns by 25 rows.

 ## Writing to VGA Text Mode